HariSekhon/DevOps-Bash-tools/README.md

 Bash Tools
 ==========

-Utilities library for my other repos.
+Bash utility library used by my other repos.